-An independent review is to be carried out into the Church of England's handling of allegations against the John Smyth QC.
+An independent review is to be carried out into the Church of England's handling of allegations against John Smyth.

 Smyth, who died last year at the age of 77, was accused of severely beating boys at his home in Winchester who had been groomed at Iwerne camps.

 The holiday camps were designed to instil an evangelical ethos into young Christians with the aim of raising up future leaders in the Church of England.

 The Archbishop of Canterbury Justin Welby worked as a dormitory officer at the camps as a young man but has said he did not know of Smyth's abuse.
 He is expected to give evidence during the review.

 The allegations against Smyth were publicly exposed in February 2017 following a Channel 4 News investigation.

 Mr Smyth was first confronted about the allegations in 1982 after an internal report commissioned by Rev Mark Ruston and Rev David Fletcher.
 The report was not passed on to the police.